 We anticipate that our research and development expenses will increase substantially in the future as compared to prior periods as we advance the clinical development of KPI-012.
-Our research and development expenses will also increase substantially in the future as we advance our development programs and conduct any necessary preclinical studies and clinical trials and other development activities for product candidates.
-We continue to commercialize EYSUVIS and INVELTYS in the United States and we expect our selling, general and administrative expenses will increase substantially when we pursue the commercialization of KPI-012, if approved, and support commercialization of any other product candidate.
+Our research and development expenses will also increase substantially in the future as we advance our preclinical development programs, including KPI-287 and our novel SEGRM program, and conduct any necessary preclinical studies and clinical trials and other development activities for our product candidates.
+We continue to commercialize EYSUVIS and INVELTYS in the United States and expect our selling, general and administrative expenses will increase substantially if and when we pursue the commercialization of KPI-012, if approved, and support the commercialization of any other product candidate.